 What is the average UK salary?

-When we look exclusively at full-time workers in the UK, the average median salary jumps to £31,285.
-Considering that London is home to a vast majority of the high income earners in the UK, let’s separate each country individually to see what people are earning on average.
+When we look exclusively at full-time workers in the UK, the average median salary jumps to £35,464.
+Considering that London is home to a vast majority of the high-income earners in the UK, let’s separate each country individually to see what people are earning on average.

 Analysing Average Salaries in the UK

 The overall national average is a good data point to understand the standard of living and how wealthy a nation is.
-For example, we can see that the UK has a slightly lower average salary then Austria or Switzerland but still quite high when compared on a global scale.
-For a jobseeker, or an employee, it’s going to be more helpful to understand what your peers are earning so that you can better understand where to place yourself in the job market.
+However, if you are a job seeker or an employee, it’s going to be more helpful to understand what your peers are earning so that you can better understand where to place yourself in the job market.

-Below, we've outlined some of the notable sectors in the UK and listed popular jobs with their annual salary ranges:
+Below, we've outlined some of the notable sectors in the UK and listed popular jobs with their average earnings:

 Information Technology (IT):